gatsbyjs/gatsby/docs/docs/tailwind-css.md

 3. Apply these additional styles to the browser

-In `gatsby-browser.js` add an import rule for your Tailwind directives and custom css so that they are accounted for in build.
+In `gatsby-browser.js` add an import rule for your Tailwind directives and custom CSS so that they are accounted for in build.

 ```js:title=gatsby-browser.js
 import "./src/css/index.css"
 ```

-### 5. Purging your css
+### 5. Purging your CSS

 Now we've fully configured Tailwind CSS, we want to make sure that only the classes we need are delivered to the browser.
 By default, Tailwind is a very large library because it includes every combination of every class you might think of.
 Most of these you won't need, so we use PurgeCSS to remove any unused classes.

 **Note**: By default, PurgeCSS only runs on the build command as it is a relatively slow process.
 The development server will include all Tailwind classes, so it's highly recommended you test on a build server before deploying.

-From v1.4.0 onwards PurgeCSS is built into Tailwind CSS, but the approaches needed are very similar.
+From v1.4.0 onward PurgeCSS is built into Tailwind CSS, but the approaches needed are very similar.

 **1.4.0 and above**

-In 1.4.0 you can purge your css directly from your Tailwind config.
+In 1.4.0 you can purge your CSS directly from your Tailwind config.
 You simply need to provide an array of strings telling it which files to process.

 ```js:title=tailwind.config.js
 module.exports = {